-For help with PAMS, click the "PAMS Help" link on the PAMS website, https://pamspublic.science.energy.gov/.
-You may also contact the PAMS Help Desk, which can be reached Monday through Friday, 9AM - 5:30 PM Eastern Time.
+For help with PAMS, click the "External User Guide" link on the PAMS website, https://pamspublic.science.energy.gov/.
+You may also contact the PAMS Help Desk, which can be reached Monday through Friday, 9:00 AM - 5:30 PM Eastern Time.
 Telephone: (855) 818-1846 (toll free) or (301) 903-9610, email: sc.pams-helpdesk@science.doe.gov.
-All submissions and inquiries about this FOA should reference the FOA number printed on the cover page.
+All submission and inquiries about this FOA should reference the FOA number printed on the cover page.

-2. How to Submit Letters of Intent
+VIII.A.2.
+How to Submit Letters of Intent

 It is important that the LOI be a single file with extension .pdf, .docx, or .doc.
 The filename must not exceed 50 characters.
-The PI and anyone submitting on behalf of the PI must register for an account in PAMS before it will be possible to submit a letter of intent.
+The PI and anyone submitting on behalf of the PI must register for an account in PAMS before it will be possible to submit a LOI.
+All PIs and those submitting LOIs on behalf of PIs are encouraged to establish PAMS accounts as soon as possible to avoid submission delays.